On Monday the 3rd of October 2016, Facebook announced the release of Marketplace; a tool to help people buy and sell anything on the Facebook.

 When the option is made available to take a snap, advertise to your friends and friends of friends and in essence sell to the over 16 milllion Nigerians on Facebook, I suspect nobody will consider any other option.

 The average Nigerian eCommerce shopper copies the names of vendors from the website, does a reverse Google search and spends long minutes researching their internet presence.
+While everyone is talking about the weather I want to know how are you going to survive?
+Will it be by yourself or with your family?
+Are you currently prepared for this kind of event?
+Do you think you can handle it?
+If not we have plenty of survival tips for you.
+There is a special book that you should read, called The Lost Ways.
+It can be downloaded at timetoprepare.net .
+It is a really good exampe for a book that has passed through centuries.
 The same applies to sellers on classified websites.
 Trust is a very important ingredient in eCommerce and is one of the major reasons it has not completely taken off in Nigeria.

 It would be easier to buy an iPhone posted by a man who has pictures of his family splattered all over his profile, and 3 mutual friends with you, than a merchant you have not seen his face.
 It is the Nigerian factor, but quite relatable.